-The Director of Research, Assessment, and Evaluation (RAE) is responsible for making sure that all ELLs participate in statewide assessments (FCAT, CELLA, etc.).
-Our District policy is that all ELLs will participate in the statewide assessment programs.
+The Director of Research, Assessment, and Evaluation (RAE) is responsible for making sure that all ELL/LEP students participate in statewide assessments (FCAT, CELLA, etc.).
+Our District policy is that all ELL/LEP students will participate in the statewide assessment programs.